Requesting a State Hearing

 How to Appeal an Adverse Action regarding your Resource Family Approval

-If the county has taken an adverse action against your resource family approval and were denied (by either receiving a Notice of Action or no decision at all), you have the right to appeal by requesting an administrative fair hearing with the California Department of Social Services State Hearings Division.
+If the county has taken an adverse action against your resource family approval (by either denying your application, refusing to grant a criminal record exemption, rescinded your RFA, or another action), you have the right to appeal that adverse action by requesting an administrative fair hearing with the California Department of Social Services (CDSS).